Graduate credit may be earned in the following courses:

 For degree programs requiring up to 39 semester hours for completion, a student may count no more than six semester hours of coursework with a grade of C toward the minimum graduation hour requirements.
 For students in programs requiring 40 semester hours or more for completion, no more than nine semester hours of coursework with a grade of C may count toward the minimum graduation hour requirement.

 A graduate student who is not maintaining satisfactory academic progress as determined by the graduate academic program director or department chairperson and graduate dean may be excluded from registration and dropped from the program in which he or she is enrolled.
 Such action constitutes academic dismissal from the College of Graduate Studies.

-A provisionally admitted graduate student must maintain a minimum grade point average of 3.0 (on a 4.0 scale).
-A provisional student whose GPA falls below a 3.0 will immediately be dismissed.
+Provisionally admitted graduate students must maintain a minimum grade point average of 3.0 (on a 4.0 scale).
+Provisional students whose GPA falls below a 3.0 will be academically suspended.

 Any student in non-degree status whose cumulative grade point average drops below the minimum (3.0) will be prohibited from enrolling in further graduate coursework.

 Registration for any session or continuous registration during a full summer counts as one semester for these purposes.

 A graduate program may utilize additional academic standards to determine satisfactory academic progress and/or standards for academic suspension; however, such standards must be distributed in writing to all graduate students in the program and must be approved by the dean of The College of Graduate Studies.

 - Under exceptional circumstances and with the approval of the Dean of The College of Graduate Studies, a program may readmit a suspended student.
 In such cases, the normal six-year limitation on coursework shall be applied.

 - Graduate students suspended for failing to maintain satisfactory academic progress may appeal their suspensions within one year in writing to the Graduate Council.
 The decision of the Council is final.